line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

   ![apply email permission](/media/line-login/integrate-login-web/apply-email.png)

-2. Agree to the application terms and upload a screenshot of the screen that explains to the user why you need to obtain their email address and what you will use it for.
+2. Agree to the applicable terms and upload a screenshot of the screen that explains to the user why you need to obtain their email address and what you will use it for.

 Once your application is accepted, "Applied" is displayed under "Email".